 point (for example 10m) and adjust from there.
 Next

 LAND_PF_ARSPD to a value just above your stall speed.

 When LAND_PF_ALT is reached the airspeed demand will instantly go from TECS_LAND_ARSPD to LAND_PF_ARSPD.
-This will cause it to slam on the brakes via increased reverse thrust to reduce speed instead of just maintaining a given speed.
+This will cause it to slam on the brakes via increased reverse thrust so that the airspeed reduces to the desired airspeed.

 The trick is to set